 For more about PCIe 5.0 and CPU PCIe lanes, continue reading here.

-How Do 13th Gen Intel® Core™ Desktop Processors Support Overclocking?
+How Do Intel® Core™ Desktop Processors Support Overclocking?

-The architecture of 13th Gen Intel® Core™ desktop processors gives users with unlocked processors advanced tuning options.
+The architecture of the latest Intel® Core™ desktop processors gives users with unlocked processors advanced tuning options.
 Separate overclocking controls for both P-cores and E-cores allows you to adjust core behavior to your liking.

-Use the latest versions of Intel overclocking utilities to get the most from 13th Gen systems:
+Use the latest versions of Intel overclocking utilities to get the most from your gaming systems:

 - Intel® Extreme Tuning Utility (Intel® XTU) provides an advanced toolset for aspiring and experienced overclockers.
 The latest version gives you more control over your overclock with new advanced tuning knobs for E-cores and telemetry data for detailed performance analysis.4